aziis98/go-stats-server/README.md

 - `network` &mdash; returns the network usage in bytes
 - `storage` &mdash; returns the storage usage in GB
 - `uptime` &mdash; returns the system uptime in seconds
+- `temperature` &mdash; returns the CPU temperature of Big and Little cores in Celsius

 [TODO: check if the command docs are correct]